dorkodu/sage/sage.md

 #### Query Object Structure

 A query is described as an object, and contains some pre-defined fields.
-To have lightweight, compact query documents, field names are used in their shortened forms. **Type, Attributes, Acts, Arguments and Relationships.**
+To have lightweight, compact query documents, field names are used in their shortened forms. **Type, Attributes, Acts, Arguments and Links.**

 - #### **`type`**